 My friend Betsy invited my son to participate with her pack when they worked on the Supernova awards.
 Her husband is a researcher at a local university, and we got to visit his lab.
 The boys learned about the work that his group does, and they got to do some experiments themselves.

 We're fortunate that we live in a large city with lots of organizations that employ scientists.
 But I know that many of you live in more rural areas and may not have as many options.

-That makes it difficult to complete the Adventures in Science requirement of visiting a place that employs scientists.
+That makes it difficult to find a place that employs scientists.
 I was talking to a group of friends about this, and they helped me brainstorm some options that might be available to you.

 These are in no particular order.
 You may not have access to all of them, but hopefully, this will give you some ideas beyond those listed in the handbook and leaders' guide.

 Don't forget that the scientist can come to a den meeting if the Cub Scouts can't do a visit.

 - Farmers' Co-Ops